dCache/dcache-book2/README.md

 Here is an overview part by part:

-Part 1, Getting started: This part introduces you to the cells and domain concept in dCache.
+Part 1, Getting started: This part introduces you to the cell and domain concepts in dCache.
 It provides a detailed description of installing, the basic configuration, and upgrading dCache.

 Part 2, Configuration of dCache: Within this part the configuration of several additional features of dCache is described.
 They are not necessary to run dCache but will be needed by some users depending on their requirements.